|PUB20/934||First||Nov 2020||Plant Biosecurity and Product Integrity|

 The adult flies are small (<3 mm) and grey-black with yellow markings.
 Usually there is a prominent yellow area at the base of the wings.

-The larvae of Liriomyza species are yellow to white and usually concealed beneath the leaf surface in tunnels where they feed.
+The larvae of Liriomyza species are yellow to white and usually concealed within the leaf in tunnels where they feed.

-More visible than the larvae themselves are the patterns created in the surface of infested leaves by their tunnelling (refer to images).
+More visible than the larvae themselves are the patterns created in the surface of infested leaves by their tunnelling.
 The twisting trails appear whitish on the surface of the leaf and become longer and wider as the larva grows.
-Heavily mined leaves may also show large whitish blotches.

 Extensive tunnelling across leaf surfaces reduces the ability of the plant to photosynthesise and produce energy.
+Feeding and egg laying damage can also create small wounds across the leaf surface.
 Severe damage can result in leaf death or premature leaf drop.

 If severe mining occurs early in the fruiting period, defoliation can reduce yield and fruit size and expose fruit to sunburn.
 Damaged leafy vegetables are unmarketable to supermarkets.

 Female flies use their ovipositor to puncture the leaves of host plants and deposit eggs.
 The eggs are inserted just below the leaf surface.
 Many eggs may be laid on a single leaf.